swiftlang/swift-evolution/proposals/NNNN-borrowing-sequence.md

 associated type for the element, and just one method that hands you an iterator you can use to iterate the elements of the sequence.

-The differences being:
+The differences from the `Sequence` protocol are as follows:

-- It allows conformance by noncopyable types.
-Note that copyable and escapable types can also conform---but the protocol is designed to not require it.
+- `BorrowingSequence` allows conformance by noncopyable and nonescapable types.
+Note that copyable and escapable types can also conform, but the protocol is designed to not require it.
 - The `Element` type is also not required to be copyable.
 - There is a `BorrowingIterator` associated type, and a `makeBorrowingIterator()` method that returns one.
 These play a similar role to `Iterator` and `makeIterator()`